Barnaul Altai Krai, Russia Travel Guide

 Hostels provide a good option for solo travelers wishing to meet others and manage costs.
 Centrally located mid-range hotels offer ease of access to attractions.

-For longer stays, serviced apartments or vacation rentals (booked via local platforms or direct contact) are often practical and comfortable.
+For longer stays, serviced apartments or vacation rentals (booked via local platforms or direct contact) are often functional and comfortable.
 They usually have kitchenettes and laundry facilities.

-For prolonged periods, a residential district might present a more authentic local experience.
+For prolonged periods, a residential district may present a more authentic local experience.

 An established city hotel with a longer history and architectural presence, offering a connection to Barnaul's past.